abdulwahab-aljubairy/abdulwahab-aljubairy.github.io/_pages/about.md

 Short Bio
 ---------
-Abdulwahab Aljubairy (Member, IEEE) earned a Doctor of Philosophy (PhD) in computer science from Macquarie University in 2022.
-I am an assistant professor in the College of Engineering and Computing at Al-Lith, Umm Al-Qura University.
-I have written and co-written numerous academic publications.
-I have also worked in various capacities on numerous conference committees and international journals, including as a member of the Program Committee (PC) and a reviewer.
-Moreover, I also have two years of industry experience as an IT specialist.
+Dr. Abdulwahab Aljubairy, a member of IEEE, obtained a Doctor of Philosophy (PhD) in computer science from Macquarie University in 2022.
+He has the position of assistant professor at Umm Al-Qura University in the Faculty of Engineering and Computing at Al.lith Campus.
+He has authored and collaborated on numerous academic articles.
+Dr. Abdulwahab has extensive experience working on many conference committees and international journals, serving as, Organisation Committee member,  a Programme Committee (PC) member, and a reviewer.
+He also have two years of industry experience as an IT specialist.